The Human Capital Africa Pre-AU Summit Roundtable – February, 2024

 Representatives of the HCA/ADEA Ministerial Coalition echoed the call to ensure quality education for every child in Africa, as voiced by Hon.
 Min Madalitso Wirima, Minister of Education of Malawi, and Chair of the Coalition: “We stand united in our mission to ensure that every boy and every girl can read and perform mathematics.”

-Furthermore, the need for better use of data was emphasized by Dr. Obiageli “Oby” Ezekwesili CEO of HCA: “If there is a proper evidence-based approach, then the incremental cost of doing the right things at foundational levels will be negligible compared to the outcomes that it will achieve throughout the education system.”
+Furthermore, the need for better use of data was emphasized by Dr. Obiageli “Oby” Ezekwesili Ezekwesili, CEO of HCA: “If there is a proper evidence-based approach, then the incremental cost of doing the right things at foundational levels will be negligible compared to the outcomes that it will achieve throughout the education system.”

 The Executive Secretary of ADEA, Albert Nsengiyumva, stressed: “We have all understood the challenge we face, we must now ensure that our concerns are shared as widely as possible and that Heads of State hear our message in the context of all the challenges facing the continent.”